Join now & save up to 80% on medication

 Diabetes and Dry Mouth

-Cracked lips, parched throat, dry, rough tongue, difficulty swallowing— the clear signs of dry mouth—are experienced by one out of five people worldwide.
-This condition is often ignored by the general populace until it worsens, or unless it indicates a more serious condition.
+Cracked lips, parched throat, dry, rough tongue, and difficulty swallowing— the clear signs of dry mouth—are experienced by one out of five people worldwide.
+The general populace often ignores this condition until it worsens, or unless it indicates a more serious condition.

 Dry Mouth, or xerostomia, occurs when the body fails to produce enough saliva.
 Saliva protects the mouth against cavity-causing bacteria and acids.
 It also regulates the mouth’ pH levels.